 The Museum has a major collection — over 40 tonnes — of artefacts covering electrostatics, telegraphy, telephony, audio, radio, television and video and IT... as well as some early experimental radar, satellite, photographic and printing equipment plus a technical library of scientific literature and related documentation.

 We run a very popular series of monthly lectures on a wide variety of subjects.
-We are also developing an education programme, aimed at encouraging young people to consider a career in science and engineering.
+We are also developing an education programme, aimed at encouraging young people to consider careers in science and engineering.

-Although the exhibition is closed from October to April, you can still come and meet us.
+Although the exhibition is closed from October to April each year, you can still come and meet us!
 You will find our volunteers at work on various projects every Wednesday and Saturday between 11 am and 4 pm.
 Just ring the doorbell!